Coaching Actuaries gives you a clear, efficient way to earn your VEE Economics credit, accessible on any device.

 You can apply for VEE credit in any order you choose.
 We recommend fulfilling the Economics and Corporate Finance requirements first, then Mathematical Statistics last.

 VEE is credit you earn at your own pace.
 Our VEE courses are offered at subscription lengths of 120 days, but you can complete the course at any point within that time frame.
+The course begins at the date of your purchase.
+On average, it takes about 30 hours or less to complete our VEE Microeconomics course.

-If you take one of our VEE courses and wish to use a proctor on your own, we will need to verify your proctor meets these requirements prior to your exam.
-Email us at email@example.com when you're ready to schedule your final exam.
+We will need to verify your proctor meets these requirements prior to your exam.
+Email us at firstname.lastname@example.org when you're ready to schedule your final exam.

 If you have passed at least two actuarial exams and earn a final grade of B or above on your VEE course, you can apply for VEE credit on the SOA website.
 You can apply electronically or by mail.
 If you're on the ACAS track, apply for VEE credit on the CAS website.